 We are committed to provide medications to child cancer patients.

 We are responsive to life-threatening emergencies where our involvement is needed and appropriate.
 We are committed to provide medications, through our limited resources, until the patient becomes stable.
-Then we will provide them and their families livelihood programs so that they can continue to live with dignity.
+Then we will provide them and their families psychosocial support so that they can continue to live with dignity.

 We do this from a foundation of experience and sensitivity to what the situation requires.
 We also recognize that even in the midst of crisis the destitute has a contribution to make.